depappas/emacs/README.md

-Create the directories for your emacs git clone repos and then clone/pull the git repos.\n
+Create the directories for your emacs git clone repos and then clone/pull the git repos.<br>
 \n
 1.git clone this repo\n
 2. cd to the cloned repo